 “Visual Performance” refers to the “Sparkle Factor” of a diamond which is a direct result of the number and size of virtual facets created by the facet structure of a diamond.
 To create a high degree of visual performance with a relative balance of brilliance and dispersion and a high degree of scintillation, a diamond cutter must carefully align the facets not only to meet at the facet junctions (meet point accuracy) but also so that they precisely align with each other from top to bottom and across the stone as if the facets were aligned on a three dimensional clock of sorts… very few diamond cutters actually achieve this type of harmony within the facet structure of a diamond, even within the realm of round brilliant zero ideal cut diamonds.

 Hearts and Arrows Diamonds = Increased Visual Performance:

 Gemological laboratories such as the GIA and AGS do NOT take visual performance into account during their diamond grading process and thus consumers must rely on images of the diamond as seen through a Hearts and Arrows scope to make this determination:

-At first glance the diamond pictured in the center exhibits a pretty good pattern of hearts and arrows, in fact it is near perfect.
-However if you look closely you will see that there is some variance in the size and shape of the hearts as well as some twisting of the tips of the hearts and some difference in the shading… in addition, the clefts of the hearts pictured in the one o’clock and seven o’clock positions are slightly split and therefore we can determine that the facet structure of the diamond suffers from a slight degree of Azimuth Shift.
+At first glance, the diamond pictured in the center exhibits a pretty good pattern of hearts and arrows.
+As a matter of fact, the hearts pattern is near perfect.
+However, if you look closely you will see that there is some variance in the size and shape of the hearts as well as some twisting of the tips of the hearts and some difference in the shading… in addition, the clefts of the hearts pictured in the one o’clock and seven o’clock positions are slightly split and therefore we can determine that the facet structure of the diamond suffers from a slight degree of Azimuth Shift.

 Holloway Cut Adviser Estimates Light Performance: